spokenweb/spokenweb-metadata-scheme/docs/4-metadata-fields.rst

   **Non-Fiction:** A wide-range of read materials including criticism, biography, history, etc.

-**Sounds:** Non-speech sounds.

-  **Ambient sounds:** Recordings of sounds of the surrounding environment external to an audio system that are often recorded separately and mixed into other recordings to enhance live effect.

-  **Music:** Sonic works produced with musical instruments and/or the human voice that order tones or sounds in succession, in combination, and in temporal relationships.

 **Soundscapes:**  Compositions that consist of natural or synthetic sounds from specific locations that are sometimes manipulated electronically.

 **Speeches:** A formal address or discourse delivered to an audience.